JainArchit16/Price-Predictor/README.md

 This Python script, upon successful build, creates the arima_results.json file, containing the predicted prices for the upcoming week.

 ### script.js
 This JavaScript file is responsible for rendering the price chart on the webpage.
 Users can customize the chart's appearance and behavior by modifying this file.
-Note that to use this forecaster with a different CSV file, users need to update the data source in this script at line 10 to match the new dataset.

 ## Deployment
-The deployed code can be accessed at: [here](https://price-predictor-k0u3.onrender.com/)
+The deployed code can be found [here](https://price-predictor-k0u3.onrender.com/)

 Feel free to explore the provided deployment link to see the Price Predictor in action and visualize the predicted product prices.